How would you like to collect 25 months of your website’s income right now? Sounds pretty sweet, right?

 Goal #1: Build an Affiliate Website Empire

 When you first started in SEO, you most likely didn’t have a ton of capital to grow out your affiliate sites.
-This meant you had to focus on easier niches to rank with lower barriers to entry.
+This meant you had to focus on easier niche markets to rank with lower barriers to entry.
 Probably the reason these niches were easier to conquer was that they were not so profitable.
 But what if you had a little war chest full of funds which allowed you to compete in those more lucrative, competitive spaces?

 When you sell off your website, you can effectively raise capital for increasingly lucrative projects.
 As I’ve mentioned before, it is important to periodically 80-20 your website inventory – sell off the 80% that are making you the lowest amount of money, keep the 20% that are creating 80% of your income, and use the capital you get from selling the previous sites to absolutely explode your affiliate empire.